ivy-llc/ivy/docs/overview/design/building_blocks.rst

 The tracer does not compile to C++, CUDA, or any other lower level language.
 It simply traces the backend functional methods in the graph, stores this graph, and then efficiently traverses this graph at execution time, all in Python.
-Compiling to lower level languages (C++, CUDA, TorchScript etc.) is supported for most backend frameworks via :func:`ivy.compile`, which wraps backend-specific compilation code, for example:
+Compiling to lower level languages (C++, CUDA, TorchScript etc.) is supported for most backend frameworks via :func:`ivy.compile`, which wraps backend-specific tracing code, for example:

 .. code-block:: python